 << Not enough time to read the full post now?
 Pin it to Pinterest for later! >>

+The first thing you need is to set the right kind of goals!
+You need to set S.M.A.R.T. goals!
 I think setting the actual goal is sometimes the hardest part!
 You may have seen this acronym before but it’s super important and warrants a review!
 To set solid, achievable goals, you want to make sure they meet the following characteristics…

 First, take a few minutes to brainstorm!
 Grab a blank sheet of paper or a notebook and pick your category.
 I usually set goals in the following three categories: Health, Business, Finance.
 Yours might include personal, relationships, school, etc.